annmcnamara/sqlalchemy-challenge/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+A Flask API was developed based on the queries desribed above using the following steps:

-* Use Flask to create your routes.
+*  Flask was used to create the following routes.

 ### Routes